peterjmarko/llm-narrative-framework/README.md

 ## Key Features

 -   **Automated Experiment Runner**: A single command executes an entire experiment, running dozens of replications, each with hundreds of trials.
+-   **Standardized, Reproducible Reporting**: Each replication produces a comprehensive, consistently formatted report that includes run parameters, the base query, a human-readable analysis summary, and a machine-readable JSON block.
+The format is identical whether running a new experiment or reprocessing an old one.
 -   **Guaranteed Reproducibility**: Each replication automatically archives the `config.ini` file used for that run, permanently linking the results to the exact parameters that generated them.
 -   **Robust Error Handling & Resumption**: The pipeline is designed for resilience.
 Interrupted runs can be safely resumed.
 The `rebuild` command ensures data integrity after an interruption, and the `finalize` command is idempotent, automatically cleaning up corrupted summary data before writing a correct final version.
 -   **Advanced Artifact Management**:
     -   **Reprocessing Engine**: The main runner has a `--reprocess` mode to re-run the analysis stages on existing experimental data, with a `--depth` parameter for recursive scanning.
+You can even add or override run notes during reprocessing.
     -   **Configuration Restoration**: Includes utilities to reverse-engineer and archive `config.ini` files for historical data that was generated before the auto-archiving feature was implemented.
 -   **Hierarchical Analysis**: The `compile_results.py` script performs a bottom-up aggregation of all data.
 It now generates **level-aware summary files**: `REPLICATION_results.csv` in each replication folder, `EXPERIMENT_results.csv` at the experiment level, and a final master `STUDY_results.csv` at the top study level.
 This creates a fully auditable and easily navigable research archive.
 -   **Streamlined ANOVA Workflow**: The final statistical analysis is now a simple two-step process. `compile_results.py` first prepares a master dataset, which `run_anova.py` then automatically finds and analyzes, generating tables and publication-quality plots using user-friendly display names for factors and metrics.